8 days in early SEPTEMBER 2020

 Under guidance of the exceptionally talented sculptor Benjamin van Oost, you will work on a sculpture of your own character design.
 Working with cutter, foam and epoxy, you will learn the process on how to cast your model for later molding and casting of replicas.

 Philip Hunt / Studio AKA

-Phil Hunt will throw you in the lion’s cage – discuss your storyboard sketches, have you pitch your concepts and help you refine your very own narration.
-The sessions are extended by practical exercises on visual storytelling, and how to set up your characters’ attributes, world, biography and depth, to enable strong stories and memorable encounters.
+Phil Hunt throws you in the lion’s cage: discuss your storyboard sketches, pitch your concepts and get help to refine your very own narration.
+The sessions are extended by practical exercises on visual storytelling, and how to set up your characters’ attributes to enable strong stories and memorable encounters.

 During a 6 month period after the masterclass students are in ongoing contact with the Academy faculty and their personal tutors, receiving regular input and feed-back on their project’s development, until …

 … all alumni of the Academy 2019 are invited to present their personal work and projects in an exclusive group-show to an international audience of professionals and fans, as central part of the official Pictoplasma Festival (May 2020).